RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 *Check your internet connection and/or firewall settings and restart application.*

-In this case you need to check that DBeaver EE has internet access or you will need to configure your firewall.
+In this case you need to check that DBeaver has internet access or you will need to configure your firewall.

 ### License extension

-The standard DBeaver EE license is a perpetual license with a limited period of support (1 year or 2 years).
+The standard DBeaver license is a perpetual license with a limited period of support (1 year or 2 years).

-After the end of the selected support period you can continue to use DBeaver Enterprise Edition without support and updates or buy a license extension or a new license.
+After the end of the selected support period you can continue to use commercial versions of DBeaver without support and updates or buy a license extension or a new license.

-If you buy the DBeaver EE license extension and Dbeaver has internet access, the license in DBeaver EE will be updated automatically.
+If you buy the DBeaver license extension and DBeaver has internet access, the license in DBeaver will be updated automatically.
 Otherwise, you have to import the license key from your personal account once again.

 ### License Manager